 Without a law degree

+Once you have completed the Legal Practice Course, you must complete a two-year training contract working in a law firm (or with an in-house legal team).
 Whilst you are training you will have a ‘principal’.
-This will be a solicitor within the firm who will be the person responsible for your training.
+This will be an experienced solicitor within the firm who will be the person responsible for your training and supervision.

 Without a degree